 Investment Section - Redington Prize Nominations

-The Investment Section Council is now seeking nominations for the 2019 Redington Prize recognizing the best paper written by an actuary on an investment-related topic during the last couple of years.
-The prize is sponsored by the Investment Section and is named after F. M. Redington, the eminent British Actuary who coined the term “immunization” in a 1952 paper that was published in the Journal of the Insti¬tute of Actuaries.
+The Investment Section Council sought nominations for the 2019 Redington Prize recognizing the best paper written by an actuary on an investment-related topic during 2017-2018.
+The prize is sponsored by the Investment Section and is named after F. M. Redington, the eminent British Actuary who coined the term “immunization” in a 1952 paper that was published in the Journal of the Institute of Actuaries.

-The criteria for selection and basic participation details are as follows:
+The criteria for selection and basic participation details were as follows:

 The paper must have been published during the calendar years 2017 or 2018.